ETA SA: History

 ETA is the result of successive consolidation of the Swiss watch industry, a combination of several former Swiss watch movement manufacturers including Valjoux, Peseux and Lemania.

-In 1856 at Grenchen, Urs Schild, a schoolmaster, and Dr. Girard set up a watch movement (ébauche) factory which eventually became Eterna.
+In 1856 at Grenchen, Urs Schild, a schoolmaster, and Dr. Josef Girard set up a watch movement (ébauche) factory which eventually became Eterna.
 In 1926, ETA AS (the movement branch of Eterna, founded in 1896) and FHF (founded in 1793) took part in the creation of Ébauches Ltd. In 1978 AS and ETA merged and in 1985 ETA took in all the activities done before by Ébauches Ltd and FHF (both part of SMH/Swatch Group).

 SSIH was founded in 1930 through the amalgamation of Omega and Tissot.
 By consolidating companies that produced high-quality movements and a number of watch brands, SSIH gradually established a strong position in the Swiss watch industry.

 At the time, both SSIH and ASUAG held a number of well-established Swiss watch brands.
 ASUAG had been founded in 1931.
 ASUAG expanded through the purchase of companies that made movement-blanks and a number of finished watch manufacturers that were subsequently brought together under the subsidiary General Watch Co (GWC).